dwj300/hyde/_posts/2015-11-08-computing-pagerank-of-large-graphs.md

 For the <a href="https://wsdmcupchallenge.azurewebsites.net/">WSDM Cup Challenge</a> we wanted to compute the <a href="https://www.wikiwand.com/en/PageRank">pagerank</a> of a citation graph.
 In this case, the graph provided by Microsoft Research was a directed graph with 73,543,432 vertices and 757,462,733 edges.
 In order to do this efficiently, we are going to spin up a HD Insight Cluster on Microsoft Azure.
 I chose 5 D3 nodes, but this configuration can get pretty pricy.
 Once the cluster is deployed, ssh into the head node using the account you specified during cluster creation.
 Then lets get going:

-I reccomend doing all of this witihn a screen (or tmux) session.
+I reccomend doing all of this within a screen (or tmux) session.
 {% highlight bash %}
 $ screen
 {% endhighlight %}